LucUrlings/homelab/README.md

 ### 🛠️ Portainer: The Container Overlord
 - **Role:** Container Management
 - **Why It’s Awesome:** Portainer makes managing Docker containers a breeze.
 It’s like having a command center for all my containerized apps.

-### 🎵 Lidarr: The Music Collector
-- **Role:** Music Download Automation
-- **Why It’s Awesome:** Lidarr scours the web for new music releases and brings them straight to my collection.
-It’s like having a personal DJ.

 ### 🚨 Prowlarr: The Indexer Whisperer
 - **Role:** Indexer Management